peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  OutputStream stream)`<br>
- Writes a decimal floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(EDecimal) and then written out.
+ Writes a decimal floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromEDecimal(EDecimal) and then written out.

 * `static void Write(com.upokecenter.numbers.EFloat bignum,
  OutputStream stream)`<br>
- Writes a binary floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromObject(EFloat) and then written out.
+ Writes a binary floating-point number in CBOR format to a data stream, as though it were converted to a CBOR object via CBORObject.FromEFloat(EFloat) and then written out.

 * `static void Write(com.upokecenter.numbers.EInteger bigint,